michellito/mosaic/README.md

 This project requires a local web server to run because it fetches data locally.
 I used https://github.com/tapio/live-server to take advantage of the live reload functionality (requires node.js and npm to install).

 Once installed, you can run the prototype by running `live-server` in the `mosaic` directory.

+The prototype should be viewed using Google Chrome (I realized that the polylines don't draw properly in Safari, so it may not work in other browsers besides Chrome).